Balancing Statistical and Computational Precision: A General Theory and Applications to Sparse Regression: Examples

-Theory finally provides a precise guidance on the constants $\supc$ and $\re$.
-Indeed, recall that $\supc$ and $\re$ are {\it not} tuning parameters, but instead dimensionless constants that specify the model assumptions.
-Therefore, for all practical purposes here, it is sufficient to hardcode the values $\supc=0.75$ and $\re=1$ that correspond to orthogonal design.
-(Note that in any case, feature selection needs the design to be nearly orthogonal~\cite{BiYuConsistLasso}.)
-However, for theoretical purposes, it is important to keep track of these constants.
-For example, estimators other than the Lasso might verify Condition~\ref{boundcon} with a different constant~$\supc$.
-Our results can then be transferred directly using this value of~$\supc$ in the algorithm.

-Computationally, FOS has two advantages: First, only a part of the tuning parameter path needs to be computed, more precisely, only the part with large and moderate tuning parameters.
+Computationally, the proposed method has two main advantages: First, only a part of the tuning parameter path needs to be computed, more precisely, only the part with large and moderate tuning parameters.
 Second, only very rough computations are required; in particular, since a large tolerance can be accepted for large tuning parameters, only very small numbers of optimization cycles (in practice, often zero to five) are required per tuning parameter.

-Statistically, our scheme has optimal accuracy for variable selection.
-Indeed, we prove that FOS provides the same statistical guarantees (up to a small factor) as if we computed the Lasso to convergence with optimal, but in practice unknown, tuning parameter.

-In the following section, we establish the statistical optimality of our approach, see Theorem~\ref{thm:optimality}.
-After that, we demonstrate its empirical performance.